iksopo/lab6-microservices/doc/report.md

 Now after a short period of time they will be registered in Eureka:
 ![Eureka dashboard](img/1-servicios_registrados.png)

-It produces the following log:
+It produces the following log (doesn't log anything about registered services):
 ![Eureka_log](img/1-eureka_log.png)

 Now both services are registered in Eureka and appear correctly in the dashboard.